Bali & Beyond: Travels Through Indonesia Part 1 – West Timor

-As we had decided that visiting Central Asia from Asia was too much of a hassle from a visa point of view we had to decide on somewhere to go for the beginning of the summer.
-Climatically our options were in fact pretty limited and just a five-minute conversation with Tony and Maureen (Kirsty’s parents) will enlighten you on how oppressive the heat can be in Indochina from May onwards and many other countries in the region are starting to enter their ‘really hot’ or ‘really wet’ seasons.
-So that pretty much left China or Indonesia for OK weather and given that neither of us have visited Indonesia for 15 years or more (I can’t really count a work trip to Bali a few years back given all I did was inspect and stay in 5 star hotels), we decided to head there.So armed with a 60 day visa (this is the maximum you are allowed on a tourist visa) that we picked up in Bangkok we headed via Phuket (*) to Bali to start our Indonesian adventures.
+As we had decided that visiting Central Asia was too much of a hassle from a visa point of view we had to decide on somewhere to go for the beginning of the summer.
+Climatically, our options were in fact pretty limited and just a five-minute conversation with Tony and Maureen (Kirsty’s parents) will enlighten you on how oppressive the heat can be in Indochina from May onwards and many other countries in the region are starting to enter their ‘really hot’ or ‘really wet’ seasons.
+So that pretty much left China or Indonesia for OK weather.
+Given that neither of us had visited Indonesia for fifteen years or more, we decided to head there.
+(I can’t really count a work trip to Bali a few years back given that all I did was inspect and stay in 5-star hotels.)
+So, armed with a 60-day visa (this is the maximum you are allowed on a tourist visa) that we picked up in Bangkok, we headed via Phuket (*) to Bali to start our Indonesian adventures.

 (*) We headed down to Phuket from Bangkok because 1) the flight to Bali was half the price of that from Bangkok and 2) Kirsty had never been to Phuket.
-We had a nice guesthouse and fast internet – can’t think of anything else to say about Phuket really …..

 (*) Coming to Timor is the closest I have ever got to Australia.